jonathanHuwP/CrystalGrowthTracker/README.md

 The doxygen documentation for this project lists gives the API (Application Programmers Interface) for all the modules and scripts in this project making it useful to developers who wish to further develop this software.

 ### UnitTesting
-Unit tests are in the directory 'tests', which also contains a module for building a dummy restults object.
-All he tests can be run using the python script 'run_tests.py', which takes a '-q --quiet' command line option.
-The script will run all the tests printing results in verbose format unless the quiet option is used.
+Unit tests are in the directory 'cgt\tests', which also contains a module for building a dummy restults object.
+All he tests can be run using the python script 'cgt\tests\run_tests.py'.
 Any individual test module can be run by running the file itself `python tests\test_io.py` for example.

+The script `run_unittests_2_csv.py` will run all the unit test printing results to a comma seperated value (.csv) file.

 The tests are written using the Python unittest module and can also be run using the unittest command line, see [unittest man pages] (https://docs.python.org/3/library/unittest.html).
 QWidgets are tested using the [PyQt5.QTest](https://doc.qt.io/qtforpython-5/PySide2/QtTest/QTest.html) module to generate simulated user events.

 ### Other Tests

 Tests of the subprocess calls to ffmpeg cannot be carried out in unittest so the seperate program videosource_ffmpeg_test.py is provided.
 Please run this in the cgt enviroment.

+### Combined Testing

+Both unit tests and ffmpeg tests can be run by running the command

+`python run_cgt.py -t`

+or, if the project has been pip installed,

+`cgt -t`

 ### QT5

 The project uses the Python version of Qt for its GUI.
 This window is designed visually using a Qt Designer, and saved as a .ui file (XML description of the window).
 The file is then compiled to an object stump that can be subclassed.

 To run the Qt Designer tool open a terminal (this could be an anaconda power shell) and run designer.exe: